MicrosoftDocs/powerapps-docs/powerapps-docs/user/relevance-faq.md

 ## How is the Dataverse search API throttled?

-When using the Dataverse search API, there is a throttling limit of one request per second for each user.
-Additionally, there is a throttling limit of 150 requests per minute per organization.
+When using the Dataverse search API, there's a throttling limit of one request per second for each user.
+Additionally, there's a throttling limit of 150 requests per minute per organization.

 ### See also